Rafael-Cirino/web-scraping-engine-specs/README.md

 > Access engines manufacturer sites and get information about their products

 This program access and scraping web site from manufacturer that made engines and get:
-    - Product id and name
+    * Product id and name
-    - Specifications
+    * Specifications
-    - Bom data
+    * Bom data
-    - Cad files
+    * Cad files

+**Notes**:
+* When program starts it can take around 40 sec to show any information, because this is the time to get product id list from the abb site.
+* When product id has a / in the name, it be replaced by _.
+Because it can't create a folder or file name with /

 ## Install requirements